CONDITIONS OF ENTRY for handler and horse

 Handlers need to sign up on the "GET INVOLVED" page on this website.

-Points are given according to the ranking of the individual class and are gathered by both the horse AND the handler, but not necessarily as a combination.
-For example: Novice handlers showing multiple horses can move up to Amateur level, while their horses stay in novice level.
+Points are given according to the ranking of the individual class and are gathered by the handler.

-NEW FOR 2020 Points for horses and handlers will be rewarded according to the graphic below and is the same as the Paris Ticket Allocation points.
+NEW FOR 2020 Points for handlers will be rewarded according to the graphic below and is the same as the Paris Ticket Allocation points.

 9th place and lower: 1 point

 Additional 5 points will be awarded for the combination “Best in Show Amateur Experienced”.